Travel Information, Sightseeing & Activity Tips

 I’m sure that this makes us a bit biased towards our hometown, but we are also well aware of its weaknesses that tourists might want to know about when visiting the city.

-We’ve also visited several cities in the neighbouring countries (Prague, Vienna, Ljubljana) so we can compare what our city offers to tourists to that of other central European tourist destinations.
+We’ve also visited several cities in the neighbouring countries (Prague, Vienna, Ljubljana) so we can tell you what our city offers to tourists compared to other central European destinations.

 Reasons For Visiting Budapest